Visas for Romania

 Long-stay visas for Romania

 There are several long-stay visas for Romania which fall into different categories based on the purpose of the stay, including economic activities, employment, studies and family reunification.
-The validity of a visa varies depending on the category, and expats will have to pay an application fee.
+The validity of a visa varies depending on the category.
+Expats will have to pay an application fee.

 Employment visas for Romania